adelphi-ed-tech/au-courses/content/web-programming.md

 students will gain expertise in building more complex computer programs, over several iterations.
 At the end of the course, students will be able to design educationally sound web-based learning media, solve moderately complex problems using object oriented and functional programming paradigms, and collaborate on team programming projects.
+This course focuses on the design of multi-tier, networked software applications.

 Specific teaching and learning goals include:

 - designing web-based interactions and multimedia to support learning
 - coding effective user interfaces for learning
 - implementing Universal Design goals for accessible web sites
 - identifying effective methods for teaching more advanced programming concepts and web design skills

 Specific software development goals include: